MRvirusIR/cr-pwd/README.md

 ### `Run password.exe`

 Generate one password with the given options.
-Returns a string.
+Returns a Strong PWD.

 ### Available options